-Managers of residential settings should speak to parents and carers to establish views on whether the child or young person should return home for any period of selfisolation (due to them, or someone else in the same setting, displaying symptoms) or should remain at their setting.
-They should do this pre-emptively, rather than waiting until someone shows symptoms.
-Where possible, the risk assessment should also include consideration of the impact on the pupil or student from the disruption of their usual staff relationships and routines.
+If you are a manager of a residential setting, you should seek parents' and carers' views on whether the child or young person should return home for any period of self-isolation (due to them, or someone else in the same setting, displaying symptoms) or should remain at the setting.
+You should do this pre-emptively, rather than waiting until someone shows symptoms.